Consensys/doc.goquorum/docs/HowTo/Configure/Consensus-Protocols/IBFT.md

 # Configuring IBFT consensus

 GoQuorum implements the [IBFT](../../../Concepts/Consensus/IBFT.md) Proof-of-Authority (PoA) consensus protocol.
 Private networks can use IBFT.
-Blocks in Istanbul BFT protocol are final, which means that there are no forks and any valid block must be somewhere in the main chain.
+Blocks in IBFT protocol are final, which means that there are no forks and any valid block must be somewhere in the main chain.

-To prevent a faulty node from generating a totally different chain from the main chain, each validator appends ceil(2N/3) of received COMMIT signatures to extraData field in the header before inserting it into the chain.
-Thus all blocks are self-verifiable.
+To prevent a faulty node from generating a different chain from the main chain, each validator appends `ceil(2N/3)` of received `COMMIT` signatures to the `extraData` field in a block's header before inserting it into the chain.
+Therefore, all blocks are self-verifiable.

+In IBFT networks, approved accounts known as validators validate transactions and blocks.
+Validators take turns to create the next block.
+Before inserting a block onto the chain, a super-majority (greater than 66%) of validators must first sign the block.

+Existing validators propose and vote to [add or remove validators](#add-or-remove-validators).
+Adding or removing a validator requires a majority vote (greater than 50%) of validators.

 !!! warning

     Configure your network to ensure you never lose 1/3 or more of your validators.
     If more than 1/3 of validators stop participating, new blocks are no longer created, and the network stalls.
     It may take significant time to recover once nodes are restarted.

-In IBFT networks, approved accounts also known as validators, validate transactions and blocks.
-Validators take turns to create the next block.
-Before inserting the block onto the chain, a super-majority (greater than 66%) of validators must first sign the block.

-Existing validators propose and vote to
-[add or remove validators](#add-or-remove-validators).
-Adding or removing a validator requires a majority vote (greater than 50%) of validators.

 ## Minimum number of validators

 IBFT requires four validators to be Byzantine fault tolerant.
 Byzantine fault tolerance is the ability for a blockchain network to function correctly and reach consensus despite nodes failing or propagating incorrect information to peers.

 ## Genesis file

-To use IBFT, GoQuorum requires an IBFT genesis file.
+To use IBFT, GoQuorum requires a genesis file.
 The genesis file defines properties specific to IBFT and to your specific network.

-!!! example "Sample IBFT Genesis File"
+!!! example "Sample IBFT genesis file"

     Example genesis file for a 4 nodes IBFT2 network.